 Heat is one of the main causes of wrinkles in your clothing.
 According to Organic Clothing Blog, heat triggers the bonds of the fabric’s polymers to weaken, which causes the fabric to wrinkle.
 Some fabrics—like cotton and linen—require a lower level of heat (called a “glass transition temperature”) for the bonds to break, which is why they may wrinkle more easily than fabrics with a higher glass transition temperature like wool or lycra.
 Here are 5 easy ways to keep your clothes fresh and wrinkle free!

-Use a lower temperature: Use a permanent press cycle or cooler water temperature to wash your garments.
+Use a permanent press cycle or cooler water temperature to wash your garments.
 Likewise, if your dryer has a permanent press cycle or a cool down cycle, use it to blast your clothes with cool air at the end of the drying time.
 By using a lower temperature setting, your fabrics are more likely to stay under their respective glass transition temperatures, leaving them fresh, clean, and unwrinkled!

-Don’t overstuff: Putting too many items into your washer or dryer at once doesn’t allow each garment to move freely throughout the cycle.
+Putting too many items into your washer or dryer at once doesn’t allow each garment to move freely throughout the cycle.
 This can cause stubborn creases and even trapped detergent buildup—yuck!